leahneukirchen/nq/README.md

 `flock` from util-linux, and only has a timer resolution of 1s.
 Lock files from `nq` and `nq.sh` should not be mixed.)

+## Compiling

+`nq` can be built by running `make` (or `make all`) from within it's source directory.
+This will produce two executables (`nq` and `fq`), which can be installed wherever you wish.

+The Makefile also provides a `make check` target, which can be used to test the behaviour of the produced executables. `make check` assumes that the `nq`, and `fq` executables are present in the current working directory, along with the `tq` script.

 ## Copyright

 nq is in the public domain.